TomBebbington/awe/README.md

 ## Types of component
 ## @Packed
-This is a component that can be represented by some bytes.
+This is a component that can be represented by bytes, thus doesn't have any fields whose type is not primitve.
 ## @Empty
 This is a component that is used for marking components and has no fields.
 ## Regular